bahrus/trans-render/README.md

 ```

-The first two match statements above can either be booleans, as illustrated above, or they can provide a new transform match:
+The matchFirstChild return statement above can either be a boolean, as illustrated above, or they it can provide a new transform match:

 ```JavaScript
 transform: {